 Description, biology and damage Adults are yellow to yellow-brown, 0.05 inch long, narrow, with wings.
 Larvae are smaller and wingless.
 Both stages feed on developing growth causing leaf distortion and black necrotic tissue.
-Most damage to maple occurs when thrips disperse from grass fields when they are mowed or harvested in the summer.
+Most damage to maple occurs when thrips disperse from grass and hay fields as they are mowed or harvested in the summer.

 For biology, life history, monitoring and management